pmq20/libsquash/README.md

 1. Introduced vfd(virtual file descriptor) as a handle for follow-up. libsquash operations.
 The vfd is a non-negative integer that lives together with other ordinary file descriptors of the process.
-1. Added extra API's that mirror the calling style of common system calls;
+1. Added new API's that mirror the calling style of common system calls;
 also added are a sample on how to use libsquash in an unobtrusive way by utilizing those API's.
 1. Made it compile on 3 platforms simultanesly: Windows, Mac OS X and Linux.
 Added CMake so that Xcode and Vistual Studio Projects could be easily generated.
 1. Added tests for both the old and new API's of the library.